See that tiny blue house wedged in between the white and red ones? It was built in 1830 and is only 7 feet wide.

 Ripley’s Believe It or Not named it the narrowest house in America.
 According to the NYT:

-The owner says it was “quite a challenge” to make a kitchen work in the tiny space allotted.
+He says it was “quite a challenge” to make a kitchen work in the tiny space allotted.
 The kitchen has a freezer, fridge, four-burner stove, and an oven.
 There’s also extra storage space under a bench seat and extra cabinets in the corner.
-You can see where they tucked a small microwave on a shelf under the stairs in the photo below:
+They tucked a small microwave on a shelf under the stairs.

-On Oprah, Nate Berkus said the house “has so much soul.”
+On Oprah, Nate Berkus took the tour and said the house “has so much soul.”

 The backyard garden space is as narrow as the rest of the house: